 Quick verdict

-Pick one — most modern indie sites pick the root (yoursite.com) because it is shorter and matches typing habits.
-Set up a 301 redirect from the other to the chosen one.
-Configure DNS, host, and canonical tags to all agree.
+Pick one.
+Most modern indie sites pick the apex (yoursite.com) because it is shorter and matches how people type a domain.
+Set up a 301 redirect from the other version to your chosen one, then make DNS, the host’s primary-domain setting, and the canonical tag all agree.

 Before you start